makswain/eco-evo-on-metadata/README.md

 # eco-evo-on-metadata

-Read the file Metadata.pdf.
+Before attending Eco-Evo you should read the file Metadata.pdf.
 You are to write metadata and submit it to this repository.
 You will need a github account to do this.
 Alternatively, email your data to ahurford-at-mun.ca.
 If you submit a file you are agreeing to the file being discussed at eco-evo.

 Some helpful resources: